Simon-Initiative/oli-torus/README.md

    ```

    Verify the configurations in oli.env are correct for your setup, or leave the defaults.
 For certain features
-   you will need to configure OAuth credentials for login providers and an AWS credentials
+   you will need to configure OAuth credentials for login providers and AWS credentials
    with S3 permissions for media uploads to work properly.

    Skip the remaining setup steps and use `mix phx.server` to run the server.